kamilkaminski01/monitoring-system/README.md

-# Monitoring system for interactive web applications
+# Monitoring System for interactive web applications

 This project is used for monitoring web apps in real-time.
 It allows users to interact within a chosen web application and in addition a third party admin can observe the taken actions of users.